Commission Seeks Police Recommendations To Ensure Minorities Rights Protection - UrduPoint

 Commission Seeks Police Recommendations To Ensure Minorities' Rights Protection

-The One-man Commission on Implementation of Minorities Rights, constituted by the Supreme Court, on Thursday sought recommendations of all the provincial police departments on the implementation of the apex court verdict to ensure protection of minorities' rights
+The One-man Commission on Implementation of Minorities Rights, constituted by the Supreme Court, has sought recommendations of all the provincial police departments on the implementation of the apex court verdict to ensure protection of minorities' rights

-ISLAMABAD, (UrduPoint / Pakistan Point News - 18th Feb, 2021 ) :The One-man Commission on Implementation of Minorities Rights, constituted by the Supreme Court, on Thursday sought recommendations of all the provincial police departments on the implementation of the apex court verdict to ensure protection of minorities' rights.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 19th Feb, 2021 ) :The One-man Commission on Implementation of Minorities Rights, constituted by the Supreme Court, has sought recommendations of all the provincial police departments on the implementation of the apex court verdict to ensure protection of minorities' rights.

 Dr Suddle said the forced conversions of religion and marriages were mostly taking place with Hindu and Christian girls in Punjab and Sindh, which were damaging the country's image at the global level.